acheong08/ChatGPT/README.md

 Reverse Engineered ChatGPT by OpenAI.
 Extensible for chatbots etc.

+<sup>Connect with me on [Linkedin](https://www.linkedin.com/in/acheong08/) to support this project.
+I'm graduating high school soon and knowing some people might help my chances at employment.</sup>

 # Notice
 > # On the 12th of December 2022, OpenAI added Cloudflare protections to their API.
 Please refer to the new [wiki](https://github.com/acheong08/ChatGPT/wiki/Setup) for instructions
 > > ## As of 13th of December 2022, a usable bypass has been made.
 Please update your versions as soon as possible.
 Be aware that it is a heavier package